iamtimsmith/iamtimsmith-com/content/posts/getting-started-with-the-linux-cli.md

 ---
 title: Getting Started with the Linux Command Line Interface
-date: '2019-06-10T05:00:00.000Z'
+date: "2019-06-10T05:00:00.000Z"
-seoDescription: By learning a few commands can open a new world of functionality as a developer.
+excerpt: By learning a few commands can open a new world of functionality as a developer.
 Today I'm going to cover some of those basic commands to get you going.
 published: true
 ---